Cooking with Nana Ling

 Instructions

-• Add beaten egg, treacle and vanilla essence and mix well.
+• Add egg, treacle and vanilla extract and mix well.

 • Add milk and sift in all of the dry ingredients except the coconut.
 Mix well.